 After two years, the guard is given a wreath pin that is worn on their lapel signifying they served as guard of the tomb.
 There are only 400 presently worn.
 The guard must obey these rules for the rest of their lives or give up the wreath pin.

+False.
 The Tomb Badge is a breast badge and not for the lapel.
 The Sentinel receives a badge after completing training and passing tests.
 At nine months of Tomb Guard duty, the badge is permanent.
-They can do as they please, but the badge (not a pin) is not revoked unless the Sentinel does something to egregious as to reflect poorly on the Tomb.
+They can do as they please, but the badge (not a pin) is not revoked unless the Sentinel does something so egregious as to reflect poorly on the Tomb.
+There are a small number of badges that have been revoked and nameplate removed from the wall (see image below).

 The shoes are specially made with very thick soles to keep the heat and cold from their feet.
 There are metal heel plates that extend to the top of the shoe in order to make the loud click as they come to a halt.
 There are no wrinkles, folds or lint on the uniform.
 Guards dress for duty in front of a full-length mirror.